19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Maneuver.md

 ## When Can a Creature Perform a Maneuver?

 1. When a creature is making an [Attack](Attack.md).
-	- Magic effects cannot use maneuvers, magic does what it does.
-	- The maneuver can use items not normally used for an [Attack](Attack.md), provided you *could* [Attack](Attack.md).
-		- *Ex.
-A guard attempting to shackle a PC would be a maneuver, they have a weapon handy.
-The PC could choose to be [Restrained](../Conditions/Restrained.md), or take the damage, "you resist and the guard hits you with his club"*
 2. Any time before the damage from that attack is applied to the creature.
-	- Before the attack / spell check, after that check, before damage rolled, after damage is rolled, etc. So long as it is before the GM applies the damage.
 	- "Applying damage" means once the GM gives the PCs otherwise hidden information about the consequences of that damage *(It kills them, is a [Morale Breaking Point](Social%20Systems/Morale%20System.md#Breaking%20Points), etc.)*

 ## How Are Maneuver's Resolved?